relsqui/activity-world/README.md

 # activity-world
-Sketching ideas for an ActiityPub MU*
+Sketching ideas for an ActivityPub MU*